ylwango613/ICV_Vulnerabilities/readme.md

-# Coming soon
+# Data description

-The data referenced in the paper is currently being translated from Chinese to English.
+The ICV vulnerability data collected in the paper can be found in the ICV_vulnerabilities.xlsx file, which is available for download and review.